GreatHavoc/CODSOFT/Task-3/README.md

 ## Features

 - Generate random passwords of the specified length.
-- Password length can be customized between 6 and 13 characters.
+- Password length can be customised between 6 and 13 characters.
 - Easy-to-use GUI interface for generating passwords.

 ## Requirements

 - Windows operating system (for using the provided executable).
-- If you want to run the script directly, you will need Python (3.6 or higher) and the `Tkinter` library.
+- You will need Python (3.6 or higher) and the `Tkinter` library to run the script directly.

 ## How to Use

 ### Option 1: Using the Executable (Windows)

-1. Download the "PasswordGenerator.exe" file from the "exe" folder.
+1. Download the "Random Pass.exe" file from the "Direct Run" folder.
 2. Double-click the executable file to run the password generator.
 3. Enter the desired password length within the 6 to 13 characters range.
 4. Click the "Generate Password" button to generate a random password.